Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Generic sets of characters

-Let $G$ be a semiabelian variety over a finite field~$k$.
+Let $G$ be a semiabelian variety over~$k$.
 Let~$\ell$ be a prime different from the characteristic of~$k$.
 The set of $\ell$-adic characters of~$G$ can be naturally identified with the set of $\Qlb$-points of a~$\Qlb$\nobreakdash-scheme, as we now recall.

-Let $\pi^t_1(G_{\bar k})$ be the geometric tame étale fundamental group of~$G$ (see for instance the paper~\cite{kerz-schmidt}) of Kerz and Schmidt for various equivalent definitions; note that it is well-known that semiabelian varieties have good compactifications), and let $\Pi(G,\Qlb)$ be the group of continuous characters $\chi \colon \pi_1^t(G_{\bar k})\to \Qlbt$.
-For any~$n\geq 1$ and any character $\chi\in \charg{G}(k_n)$, the character sheaf $\mcL_\chi$ is tamely ramified (indeed, only the case of tori requires proof; since the question is geometric, we may assume that $G=\Gg_m^d$ for some integer $d\geq 0$, and the result follows by induction from the well-known case of~$\Gg_m$ and the multiplicativity of the tame fundamental group, for which see, e.g.,~\cite[Th.\,5.1]{orgogozo-tame}), and hence corresponds to a $\Qlb$-point in $\Pi(G)$.
-This leads to a natural injective map
+Let $\pi^t_1(G_{\bar k})$ \nomenclature[$P$]{$\pi^t_1(G_{\bar k})$}{tame étale fundamental group} be the geometric tame étale fundamental group of~$G$ (see, for instance, the paper~\cite{kerz-schmidt} of Kerz and Schmidt for various equivalent definitions; note that it is well-known that semiabelian varieties have good compactifications), and let $\Pi(G,\Qlb)$ \nomenclature[$P$]{$\Pi(G,\Qlb)$}{continuous tame $\ell$-adic characters} be the group of continuous characters $\chi \colon \pi_1^t(G_{\bar k})\to \Qlbt$.
+For any~$n\geq 1$ and $\chi\in \charg{G}(k_n)$, the character sheaf~$\mcL_\chi$ is tamely ramified (indeed, only the case of tori requires proof; since the question is geometric, we may assume that $G=\Gg_m^d$ for some integer $d\geq 0$, and the result follows by induction from the well\nobreakdash-known case of~$\Gg_m$ and the multiplicativity of the tame fundamental group~\cite[Th.\,5.1]{orgogozo-tame}), and hence corresponds to a point in $\Pi(G,\Qlb)$.
+For each $n\geq 1$, this leads to a natural injective map